 Can I share the resources?

-When you purchase Delphi the Philosopher, that entitles you to use it in your educational setting and the resources can be shared amongst staff internally for use in multiple classrooms.
+When you purchase Delphi Philosophy resources, that entitles you to use it in your educational setting and the resources can be shared amongst staff internally for use in multiple classrooms.
 However, resources are copyrighted and cannot be shared externally.
 All resources are in read-only format and any attempt to copy or edit them will be deemed a breach of copyright.
 See our Terms and Conditions.

 Can I buy a hard copy of the resources?